agentzzk/RPG-Game---The-Adventurist/README.md

 #### Details:
 - RPG M. VX: original version of the game created in grade 8
     - My first ever designed game.
-    - Sparked my interest in the Software Engieering field of study
+    - Sparked my interest in the Software Engineering field of study
     - Developed a strong passion for coding and game development:
         - Designed my own custom DVD cover as if the game was in actual production
         - NOTE: I CLAIM NO COPYRIGHT ON THE TRADEMARKS, BRANDS, OR COMPANIES THAT WERE DISPLAYED IN THE DVD COVER.
 THEY WERE PLACED TO MOCK MY GAME AS AN OFFICIAL PRODUCT.
 THE DVD COVER WAS DESIGNED FOR EDUCATIONAL PURPOSES ONLY.